arshappleid/aws-ecs-docker-cicd/README.md

 ```

 #### AWS infra creation
 This infrastructure should not be managed by Terraform, since it will rarely require deletion.
 Or an accidental deletion of the following resources can be problematic.

-The following are also examples,
+The following are also examples :

 1. ECR Repositories , use ```scripts/create_ecr_repo.sh```
 2. Github Actions IAM role to authenticate over OIDC, use ```scripts/create_github_actions_iam_role.sh```.